jss367/jss367.github.io/_posts/2020-06-06-shell-and-environment-setup.md

 `export BASE='$HOME/git'`

-then if you want to use it an an alias you'll have to use double quotes.
+then if you want to use it in an alias you'll have to use double quotes.

 Instead of `alias cdh=cd $BASE'` you'll have to use `alias cdh="cd $BASE"`